Amxzxn-Bxnny/WHSTechNotes/journal.md

 # January 8, 2024
 Looking back I really enjoyed being able to be on my phone, eat snacks, and work on my project.
 I like this class a lot.
 I really just want to learn how to make a website and maybe make a game or app or something like that.
 I really like python and hope to master is so I can code games for fun.

+# Janurary 13, 2024
+I don't think Ai is going to take over EVERYTHING since there are some things only humans can do.
+An example is that only us humans can fix AI or create code from scratch.
+What I mean by that is the AI cannot just code things without being given directions to do so.
+AI doesn't think on it's own, it needs an algorithm or instructions to do something (at least from what I know).
+Even if it does take over some jobs, it'll create new jobs.
+Like, if they use AI to make janitor robots they have to have someone code the robot to make it clean.
+I highly doubt janitor AI will be introduced anytime soon but if it is introduced within my timeline of existence then I think humans need to have an intervention on their laziness.
+Plus, it would probably be more cost effective to have an AI robot janitor rather than a real human Janitor.